All Episodes

 Peter, of course, opposes deer hunting.

-But you don't douse deer in water and then electrocute them and beat them to death and slam them into the ground, and you don't build pits in your backyard for deer to fight.
+But you don't douse deer in water and then electrocute them and beat them to death and slam them into the ground.

 They're both cruel sports or can be if you're not a good shot.

-Well, let me hunting, but dog fighting is a world unto itself.
+Deer hunting, but dog fighting is a world unto itself.

-It is blood and gutters.
+It is blood and gut.

-Do you think there was a closely pursuit?
+Do you think there was pursuit?

-Uh so the controversy here thickens and uh and swirls.
+So the controversy here thickens and swirls.

-Uh that the president quoted yesterday, particularly about Vietnam.
+The president quoted yesterday, particularly about Vietnam.

-The anti-war senator in 1972, the president quoted in the speech yesterday, who asked, what earthly difference does it make to nomadic tribes or uneducated subsistence farmers in Vietnam or Cambodia or Laos, whether they have a military dictator or a socialist commissar.
+The anti-war senator in 1972, the president quoted in the speech yesterday, who asked, what earthly difference does it make to nomadic tribes or uneducated subsistence farmers in Vietnam or Cambodia or Laos whether they have a military dictator or a socialist commissar?

-Subsistence farmers, these are the people Democrats have been saying all of my life that they care about and nobody else does.
+These are the people Democrats have been saying all of my life that they care about and nobody else does.

-It was Senator J. William Fulbright of Arkansas, one of the early segregationists and the mentor to uh Bill Clinton.
+It was Senator J. William Fulbright of Arkansas, one of the early segregationists and the mentor to Bill Clinton.

 The following story about how it's difficult to imagine how their lives could be anything but better with the Americans gone from Vietnam.